-(11) Commitment
+(11) Commitments

 The Society's Board of Directors agreed to contribute \$100,000 for an environmental impact study of the Mickelson Connector Trail.
 This contribution is contingent upon additional studies to be performed by various governmental agencies.
-Accordingly, the contingent contribution has not been recorded in the accompanying financial statements at December 31, 2020.
+Accordingly, the contingent contribution has not been recorded in the accompanying financial statements at December 31, 2021 and 2020, respectively.

 During 2020, the Society's Board of Directors agreed to contribute funding for the Monumental Movie project.
 This contribution is contingent on the amount the project will take to complete.
-Accordingly, the contingent contribution has not been recorded in the accompanying financial statements at December 31, 2020.
+Accordingly, the contingent contribution has not been recorded in the accompanying financial statements at December 31, 2021 and 2020, respectively.

-NOTES TO FINANCIAL STATEMENTS (CONCLUDED) DECEMBER 31, 2020 AND 2019
+NOTES TO FINANCIAL STATEMENTS (CONCLUDED) DECEMBER 31, 2021 AND 2020